What is ear barotrauma?

-know when to seek medical treatment.
+seek medical treatment.

 - ear pain

-Causes of Ear Barotrauma
+Causes of ear barotrauma

 the pressure in the ear is different than the pressure outside of your eardrum.

 changes are the most common cause of this condition.
 One of the places many

 people experience ear barotrauma is during an airplane’s ascent or descent.
 The

 condition is sometimes referred to as airplane ear.

 situations that might cause ear barotrauma include:

 - scuba diving